artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 :ref:`Back to the top <rad-template>`

-radEditionStatementOfResponsibility
+Edition statement of responsibility
 -----------------------------------

 **Column** radEditionStatementOfResponsibility

-**AtoM field** Edition statement of responsibility
+**Template field** Edition statement of responsibility

 **Rule** "Transcribe a statement of responsibility relating to one or more editions, but not to all editions, of the item being described following the